 Te Auraki (The Return)

-The New Zealand Defence Force has been directed by the New Zealand Government to implement and manage the repatriation project.
+The New Zealand Defence Force (NZDF) was directed to implement and manage the repatriation project.
 The name of the project is Te Auraki (The Return).

 Planning for the repatriations is well underway.
-We are in contact with family representatives of most of the service personnel and dependants that could be repatriated.
+We are in contact with family representatives of all of the personnel that could be repatriated.
 We are communicating with families directly, and not through third parties or the media.
 A Defence Force Liaison Officer has been allocated to each family to support families, provide information on the project’s progress, and receive decisions on matters associated with the repatriation.
-The liaison officers will be making contact with families in mid-November.

-Second, there will be equality in the manner in which those who are buried abroad are repatriated.
-By equality, we mean that regardless of background, status, wealth, or cause of death everyone will be treated the same.
+2. There should be equality in the manner in which those who are interred abroad are repatriated; that is, equality regardless of background, status, wealth, or cause of death.

 What's happening now?

-We are in contact with government and supporting agencies in each of the countries to ensure the repatriations are conducted sensitively and in accordance with local requirements, regulations, and protocols.
+We are working with relevant authorities in each of the countries to ensure the repatriations are conducted sensitively and in accordance with local requirements, regulations, and protocols.

-New Zealand’s disinterment team is being selected and will include specialists in forensic anthropology, bio-archaeology, and forensic dentistry and will apply international best practice to identify the remains of the deceased.
-The team will conduct exhumations and identifications in up to five countries.
+New Zealand’s disinterment team has been selected and will include specialists in forensic anthropology, bio-archaeology, and forensic dentistry and will apply international best practice to identify the remains of the deceased.

-A repatriation timeline and detailed plan is being developed, including plans for ceremonies to bless the sites before exhumation, identification protocols to ensure we meet New Zealand coronial requirements, departure ceremonies from countries, arrival ceremonies in New Zealand, and re-interments at sites chosen by families.
+These plans include agreeing on the religious, spiritual, and cultural protocols that will be conducted during each stage of the journey home, identification protocols to ensure we meet New Zealand coronial requirements, departure ceremonies from countries, arrival ceremonies in New Zealand, and re-interments at sites and times chosen by families.